 Secondhand smoke (SHS) has been linked with health problems such as heart disease, heart attack, lung disease, lung cancer and some other cancers.
-Childhood exposure to SHS can lead to upper respiratory infections, breathing problems, ear infections, Sudden Infant Death Syndrome (SIDS) and even behavioral problems and learning difficulties.
-Pregnant women exposed to SHS have increased risk of having a baby born too small, too soon or having a baby die of SIDS.
+Infant or childhood exposure to SHS can lead to upper respiratory infections, breathing problems, ear infections and even behavioral problems and learning difficulties.
+Pregnant women exposed to SHS have increased risk of having a baby born too small, too soon or having a baby die of Sudden Infant Death Syndrome (SIDS).

 Exposure to SHS is a preventable cause of many illnesses and deaths.
-Policies to stop smoking indoors reduce exposure to SHS, can reduce the number of cigarettes smoked each day and increase the number of smokers who quit.
+Policies to stop smoking indoors reduce exposure to SHS, can reduce the number of young people who take up smoking and increase the number of smokers who quit.

 In fact, many smokers choose to quit in order to protect their family members, friends, co-workers and others from the health hazards of SHS.

 What Is Secondhand Smoke?